 Committing to a mortgage that is too big

-This is a very sensitive topic, especially with Sydney’s house price boom over the past few years.
+This is a very sensitive topic.
 Most people would prefer to own their own home, in a nice suburb.
-The problem is that houses and units in Sydney are now very expensive when compared to wages.
+The problem is that houses and units in Sydney are very expensive when compared to wages which have been flat for a number of years now.
 Even if the bank will lend you the money, it’s always a better idea to start with what you can afford to repay, rather than what you can borrow.
 ‘Rentvesting’ has also become a hot topic with people choosing to rent in the suburb they want to live, and buying investment properties to accumulate wealth and receive rental income.
 I believe that this will become more common as first home buyers are priced out of the Sydney housing market.

 Not having written financial goals